Eller Family Association

 [ Read More ]

-Eller Descendant Defeated in Bid For Congress
+Eller Defeated in Bid For Congress

 Mr EllerCharles Eller ran unsuccessfully for Congress in North Carolina in 2024.
 He lost in the March 5th Republican primary in the heavily red 10th district.